Greek Seven Layer Dip

 1 egg

-Preheat oven to 350°F. Line baking sheets with parchment paper or silicone mats.
+Preheat oven to 350°F. Grease baking sheets, or use silicone mats.

 NoEmptyChairs.me